 The first place for us was Sigiriya, which also the cultural capital of Lanka.
 There is a fort on top of a rock, and to climb there you have to climb 1200 steps and believe me they are really steep.
 Once you are on the top, you can see the whole of ancient Sri Lanka from there.
 Our next stop was Kandy, a small hill station, and place where Buddha’s tooth is kept.
 And is kept in so much of security that you can not even see it.

-Sita Eliya temple
+Sita Eliya Temple

 From Kandy, we proceeded to Nuwara Eliya, which is a renowned hill station.
 But this was one place we felt we could have avoided, as there was nothing to be seen.
 The advantage of having it in the itinerary was that we could visit the ‘Sita Eliya’ temple.
 Which as per the legend there is the place where Ravana had hidden Sita or the place that we from ‘Ramayana’ know as ‘Ashok Vatika’.
 There were a lot of Hanuman temples around the country.
 When I tried to find out how is Ramayana perceived there, I got an interesting point of view.
 Our guide told us that they believe that while Sita was here nothing good was happening in our country and after she left, everything was good again.

 Our fourth stop was in Bentota, which is a beach town.
 The beach at the place where we stayed was absolutely neat and clean and hence very inviting.
-The day being the two days before the full moon day, it was amazing to see the sun setting in the sea and moon rising in the sky, something I thought I would be able to see only in Kanyakumari.
+The day was the two days before the full moon day, it was amazing to see the sun setting in the sea and moon rising in the sky, something I thought I would be able to see only in Kanyakumari.

 The final halt was at Colombo, and we were repeatedly told that Colombo is a shopper’s delight and we must shop for lots of clothes there.
-But incidentally we reached there on Sunday and Monday being a full moon day was a holiday.
+But incidentally, we reached there on Sunday and Monday being a full moon day was a holiday.
 So all the markets were closed and we could manage to save a lot of money by not shopping.
-But loved the hotel that we stayed in.
+We loved the hotel that we stayed in.
 It was the first hotel in Colombo, having a harbor on one side and president’s house on the other.
-Dinner at harbor room, with a live band playing, was a total ‘Paisa vasool’, especially with not many people around.
+Dinner at Harbor room, with a live band playing, was a total ‘Paisa vasool’, especially with not many people around.

 During our road travel across Sri Lanka, we saw various places like Wood Carving workshop.
 Where the popular Sri Lankan masks are carved and painted with natural colors.
 A batik factory which was awfully expensive, a gems / stone cutting factory with a model showing the mines and a video on mining of precious stones.
 A ceramics factory, a tea garden and a tea factory and bought some high-grown tea.
 Spice garden which nicely displayed all the spices and sold them at atrocious prices.